7.1. Subsetting

 relation-labels

 Relations have a long history.
-More formal treatments of relations use the term “tuple” to refer to the rows of a relation, and “attribute” to refer to the columns.
+More formal treatments of relations use the term tuple to refer to the rows of a relation, and attribute to refer to the columns.
 There is also a rigorous way to define data operations using relational algebra, which is derived from mathematical set algebra.
-Interested data scientists can find a more in-depth treatment of relations in books on database systems such as the one by Garcia-Molina, Ullman, and Widom.

 Slicing is an operation that creates a new relation by taking a subset of rows or columns out of another relation.
-Think about slicing a tomato—slices can go both vertially and horizontally.
-To slice columns of a relation, we give the SELECT statement the columns we want.
+Think about slicing a tomato—slices can go both vertically and horizontally.
+To slice columns of a relation, we give the SELECT statement the columns we want:

 query = '''